panemu/ngx-panemu-table/projects/demo/src/app/doc/cell-expansion/index.md

 keyword: CellExpansionPage
 ---

 Cell Expansion is a feature to display any component or template under a row.
-The strigger is from a cell in which the column definition has `expansion` property defined.
+The trigger is from a cell in which the column definition has `expansion` property defined.
 It is a small button in the left hand side or right of the cell.
 Below is the way to define an expansion:

 ```typescript
 { field: 'country', expansion: {